-The Music Department is offering a wide range of elective courses this semester, including several featured and new electives.
+The Music Department is offering a wide range of courses this semester, including several featured and new electives.

 Please welcome Erica Lockhart as our new Director of Academic Administration and Finance in the Music Department!

 Alessandra Ciucci and Julia Doe, Assistant Professors of Music, have each won grants from the Provost’s Program for Junior Faculty who Contribute to the Diversity Goals of the University.